Break-Even Analysis: Formula & Examples

 For established companies with multiple services or products, you can also calculate the break-even point for each offering.
 This helps decide whether adding a new service or product makes financial sense.

-Overall, break-even analysis gives you valuable insights to set clear sales goals with an actual number to aim for, making it easier to plan for growth and profitability.
+Overall, break-even analysis gives you valuable insights to make good business decisions, set your pricing and clear sales goals with an actual number to aim for, making it easier to plan for growth and profitability ratios.

 Other Break-Even Point Calculation Examples: